kristianmandrup/generator-aurelia-ts/README.md

 *Troubleshooting*

-If while developing on the generator you get an error such as:
+If while developing the generator you get an error such as:

 `Uncaught SyntaxError: Unexpected token return`